CybersecurityWarning: The Most Common Online Scams in 2026 and How to Avoid Them

 The golden rule: any message asking you to act immediately — handle it very slowly.
 Open the official app directly instead of clicking any link.

-What to Do If You Become a Victim
+What Should You Do If You Become a Victim?

 - Stop communicating immediately — don't send additional money regardless of threats